 So, don’t limit yourself based on these formulas.
-The mind exerts a powerful effect over the body.
+The mind exerts a powerful effect on the body.
 Believe in yourself and have the mindset that you can, and you may just do so.

-Update 30th Sept.
-2015: Here’s an excellent article by Greg Nuckols over on Strengtheory.com on how to calculate YOUR Drug-Free Muscle and Strength Potential.
+Here’s an excellent article by my friend Greg Nuckols over on Strongerbyscience.com on how to calculate YOUR Drug-Free Muscle and Strength Potential.

 Thank you for reading.

 Maximum muscular potential isn’t calculable.
 There are models that claim to be able to predict it, which I introduce in this article, but they have severe limitations.
 It’s essential to keep these models and their limitations in mind when you plan your bulk.
 This helps to ground us in reality rather than fantasy land, ensuring that we don’t fall into the ‘dream bulk’ trap, gain a ton of fat, and waste a lot of time and effort dieting it off again.